dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/utility-module.md

 # DynamsoftUtility Module

 The Utility module is defined in the namespace `Dynamsoft.Utility`.
-At present, it consists of the classes `UtilityModule`, `ImageManager` and `MultiFrameResultCrossFilter`.
+At present, it consists of the classes `UtilityModule`, `ImageManager`, `MultiFrameResultCrossFilter` and `LayoutAnalyzer`.

 ## UtilityModule Class